Great Connell Priory

-Great Connell Priory (Prióireacht Chonnail Mhór) is a former house of Augustinian canons dedicated to Saint Mary and Saint David, situated on the eastern side of the River Liffey, in the Barony of Connell just to the south-east of the town of Newbridge, County Kildare, Republic of Ireland.
+Great Connell Priory (Prióireacht Chonnail Mhór) is a former house of Augustinian canons dedicated to Saint Mary and Saint David, situated on the eastern side of the River Liffey, in the Barony of Connell just to the south-east of the town of Newbridge, County Kildare, Ireland.

 The priory was founded in 1202 as a dependency of Llanthony Priory in Wales by the illegitimate grandson of the Angevin King Henry II, Meiler fitz Henry, who also founded abbeys in Laois, Clonfert and Killaloe.
 It was located just north of a ford across the River Liffey, known as Connell Ford.
 It was endowed with extensive lands in the baronies of Connell and Carbury and elsewhere in Ireland.
 In 1203 the last King of the Ui Faeláin, Faeláin Mac Faeláin, died as a monk there.
 The founder entered the priory himself in 1216 and died there in 1220.
 It was a rule of the house that only English monks could be admitted; it does not seem that this rule was always enforced, although, in 1537, when the priory was threatened with closure, the prior assured Thomas Cromwell that no Irish brother had ever been admitted.